 So, I made you a pinwheel template in two different sizes.
 If you’re not upcycling artwork or special patterned scrapbook paper this is a super easy way to get your pinwheel started.
 Print your template out and add any hand drawn patterns or colors before you cut!
 Then cut out the square shape and cut on diagonal lines from corners inward.

 Using washable markers or crayons on the printed pinwheel template could be an easy and mess free craft for any age!

 Get the pinwheel template here…

-If you want to get the template now (for free) just use the form below to become a subscriber.
-Then go check your email and confirm that you meant to subscribe to the Kitchen Table Classroom.
-Upon confirmation you’ll receive a subscriber only password to the Kitchen Table Classroom Free Resource Library.
+Just use the simple form below to become a KTC subscriber.
+Then, go check your email and confirm that you really meant to subscribe.
+Upon confirmation you’ll receive your printable stencil guides.

 Already a Kitchen Table Classroom subscriber…

 If you are already a subscriber- thank you!
 I’m so glad you’re here!
 You can still go through this same process to grab these printable paper dolls.
 It’s a quick and easy way to grab your download!
 And you won’t be sent duplicate emails- I promise.

 After you become a KTC subscriber you’ll also receive a password to my Free Resource Library where you can browse all the free printables!
 (I’m talking hundreds of free pages!)

 Creating your own paper pinwheel shapes….